wangqi/llamacpp_swift/README.md

-**The code in this repository is under constant revision/refactoring.
-You could say that I am learning Swift as I develop LLMFarm.
-So don't expect too much from the code you'll find here.
-If you have any useful comments on the code, its style or architecture, I will be glad to hear them.**

 # LLMFarm_core.swift Fork
 This is a modified fork of [LLMFarm_core.swift](https://github.com/guinmoon/llmfarm_core.swift) with a key architectural change: it uses llama.cpp as an external package dependency instead of including it in the source directory.
 This decoupling makes the codebase cleaner and easier to maintain.